When to serve notice on your rent

 If you are currently renting, it can be difficult to coordinate ending your tenancy with moving into your new home.
 The most important thing to start with is checking how your tenancy contract allows you to end your tenancy.
 Then, you need to think about what date to serve notice on your rental.
 You should wait until your exchange date to serve notice if you possibly can.
 However, some tenancy contracts will make this very difficult financially.

-If you are on a rolling contract, you only have to give 1 month’s notice to your landlord in order to end the tenancy.
+If you are on a rolling contract and you pay rent weekly, you only need to give 4 weeks of notice to your landlord in order to end the tenancy.

 You should wait until exchange of contracts has happened before serving notice on your rental if you possibly can.